LegitCodeRed/TheRedSquareHatesToBeOnline/README.md

 Yes the online police are pink triangles.
 Why certainly!

-AND No this story does not relate to me in any way, think about it, is our world called ONLINE????
+AND no this story does not relate to me in any way, think about it, is our world called ONLINE????

 # OMG I CANT MOVE?
 HOW SHOULD I ESCAPE ...
 IF I CANT MOVE!!!
 Use the arrow keys "left" and "right", to move left and right.